 So, we have to find a valence electron in the Nitrogen atom, for this, look at its Bohr diagram.

-Bohr’s diagram of Nitrogen has only two electron shells (K and L), the inner shell is K-shell and the outermost shell is L-shell.
+Bohr’s diagram of Nitrogen has only two electron shells (K and L), the inner shell is the K-shell and the outermost shell is L-shell.

-Hence, the electrons found in the L-shell of the Nitrogen atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the L-shell of the Nitrogen atom are its valence electrons because it is the outermost shell also called the valence shell.